There are people and organisations we sometimes need to share your information with.

-We sometimes need to share information with the individuals we process information about.
+We sometimes need to share information with people we process information about.
 To meet our responsibilities as laid out by law, we will share your information with other organisations.
-Where this is necessary, we are required to comply with all aspects of the current data protection legislation.
+Where this is needed, we must follow all aspects of the current data protection legislation.

 Examples of legally based partnerships are:

-- Sharing with the NHS to meet Social Care obligations
+- Sharing with the NHS to meet social care duties

 - Supporting Families Programme

 - Somerset Waste Partnership

 We also share information with private sector suppliers because we have contracted them to provide our service to you.
 This includes, but is not limited to:

 - adoption and fostering agencies

 All these contractors have to go through a strict procurement and vetting process to make sure they keep your data secure.

 We do not sell or share your personal information with any other organisations, private or public, unless we are required by law, under contract or with your explicit consent.